Fathers and Sons (novel)

 Fathers and Sons («Отцы и дети»; Otcy i deti, /ru/; pre-1918 spelling Отцы и дѣти), literally Fathers and Children, is an 1862 novel by Ivan Turgenev, published in Moscow by Grachev & Co on 23 February 1862.
-It is one of the most acclaimed Russian novels of the 19th century.
+It is considered one of the great Russian novels of the 19th century.

-Plot
+Plot summary

 University graduate Arkady Kirsanov returns to his father's modest estate, called Marino.
 Arkady brings his friend, Yevgeny Bazarov.
 His father, Nikolay, gladly receives the two young men at his estate, but Nikolay's brother, Pavel, soon becomes upset by the strange new philosophy called "nihilism" that the young men advocate.

 Nikolay, initially delighted to have his son return home, slowly begins to feel uneasy.
 A certain awkwardness develops in his regard toward his son, as Arkady's radical views, much influenced by Bazarov, make Nikolay's own beliefs feel dated.
 Nikolay has always tried to stay as current as possible, by doing things such as visiting his son at school so the two can stay as close as they can, but this in Nikolay's eyes has failed.
 To complicate this, the father has taken a servant, Fenechka, into his house to live with him and has already had a son by her, named Mitya.
 Arkady, however, is not troubled by the relationship; on the contrary, he is delighted by the addition of a younger brother.

 The two young men stay at Marino for some weeks, then decide to visit a relative of Arkady's.
 There, they observe the local gentry and meet Madame Anna Sergevna Odintsova, an elegant woman of independent means, who cuts a seductively different figure from conventional types of the local provincial society.
 Both are greatly attracted to her, and she, intrigued by Bazarov's singular manner, invites them to spend a few days at her estate, Nikolskoye.

 At Nikolskoye, they also meet Katya, Madame Odintsova's sister.
 Although they stay for just a short time, Arkady steadily becomes more independent of Bazarov's influence.
 Bazarov finds falling in love distressing because it runs counter to his nihilist beliefs.
 Eventually, prompted by Madame Odintsova's own cautious expressions of attraction to him, he announces that he loves her.
 She does not respond positively to his declaration; she finds his devaluation of feelings and of the aesthetic side of existence unattractive.
 She does not see the possibility of a good future with him.
 After his avowal of love, and her failure to make a similar declaration, Bazarov proceeds to his parents' home, and Arkady goes with him.